mjakeman/tinyray/README.md

 # tinyray
-A simple raytracer in exactly 450 lines of C
+A simple raytracer in exactly 450 lines of C-code.

 ![Output](output.bmp)